 Day 7 – Faithfulness

-Read and reflect on the Scriptures below and pray that the Holy Spirit will give you the gift of faith and the assurance that God Himself is faithful to all His promises.
+Read and reflect on the Scriptures below and pray that the Holy Spirit will give you the gift of faith, and help you to be reliable in your promises like God Himself is faithful to all His promises.

 Faithfulness: “O Lord, you are my God; I will exalt you and praise your name; for in perfect faithfulness you have done marvelous things; things planned long ago” (Isaiah 25:1).
 “I pray that out of His glorious riches He may strengthen you with power through His Spirit in your inner being, so that Christ may dwell in your hearts through faith” (Ephesians 3:16-17).